Everyone needs some encouragement (or a good kick in the ass) every now and then- and Firefighters are no different!

 Firefighters- this is one of the ones that you should watch and discuss at the station AND AT HOME.

-PTSD and mental wellness when it comes to death and close calls and losses and saves isn’t talked about enough.
-Some people still think it’s scary to be upset that you lost a life, or that you couldn’t prevent a suicide.
+PTSD and mental wellness when it comes to close calls and losses and saves isn’t talked about enough.
+Some people still think it’s scary to be upset that you lost a life when that’s a perfectly valid reason to be upset.

 It’s time to pull back the curtain, and a great place to start is with this video.
 It is PG 13, with some minor trigger warnings, but I promise you it’s well worth the watch.